-The opening balance of the General Reserve was $\pounds(7.9)$ m, and after taking into account approved use and commitments, and the Council-wide budget projected outturn, the forecasted closing balance as at 31 March 2016 is $\pounds(8.0)$ m, which is $\pounds(2.0)$ m above the Council established minimum level of $\pounds(6.0)$ m.
-The MAG interim dividend of $\pounds(1.2)$ m received in December 2015 has been transferred to an Earmarked Reserve for use in supporting the 2016/17 budget (see Table 4 below).
+The opening balance of the General Reserve was £(7.9)m, and after taking into account approved use and commitments, and the Council-wide budget projected outturn, the forecasted closing balance as at 31 March 2016 is £(8.2)m, which is £(2.2)m above the Council established minimum level of £(6.0)m.
+The MAG interim dividend of £(1.2)m received in December 2015 has been transferred to an Earmarked Reserve for use in supporting the 2016/17 budget and the MRP saving of £(1.2)m transferred to the Budget Support Reserve (see Table 4 below).

-In addition, the net service carry forward reserves at the beginning of the year were $\pounds(3.6)$ m, and after taking into account planned use and commitments together with the service Directorates' projected outturn, the forecasted closing balance as at 31 March 2016 is $\pounds(2.7)$ m in surplus.
+In addition, the net service carry forward reserves at the beginning of the year were $\pounds(3.6)$ m, and after taking into account planned use and commitments together with the service Directorates' projected outturn, the forecasted closing balance as at 31 March 2016 is £(3.5)m in surplus.